6529-Collections/allowlist-api/README.md

 Start the application again and you'll have a clean database.

-## Deployment to production and how it works there
+## Deployment to staging and production lambdas

-Github CI pipeline builds and redeploys everything to production automatically on push to `main` branch.
+Github actions CI pipelines are used to build and redeploy everything to staging and production.

 New migrations are called on first invocation of any lambda.

-In production the app is ran in two lambas:
+In production the app is ran in three lambas:

 1. API lambda - Serves all API requests (entrypoint: `src/api-lambda.ts/handle`)
 2. Worker lambda - Does the actual final allowlist creation (entrypoint: `src/worker-lambda.ts/handle`)

-Lambda configuration is in `serverless.yml`.
+3. Tokenpool downloader lambda - Helps to get aggregated tokenpool data needed for worker lambda (entrypoint: `src/token-pool-downloader-lambda.ts/handle`)